-All RSOs must receive the training required for an authorized nuclear gauge user, an eight-hour training course specifically for RSOs from an institution approved by the NRC, and a 40-hour RSO training course from an NRC-approved institution.
-The requirement for an eight-hour course can be waived if a 40-hour RSO course is taken within two months of being appointed.
+All RSOs must receive the training required for an authorized nuclear gauge user, an eight-hour training course specifically for RSOs from an institution meeting NRC requirements, and a 40-hour RSO training course from an institution meeting NRC and this program's requirements.
+The eight hour course must be taken within one month of appointment as an RSO.
+The requirement for an eight-hour course can be waived if a 40-hour RSO course is scheduled to be completed within two months of being appointed.
 The 40-hour course must be completed within one year of appointment.